brugal/wolfcamql/README-ioquake3.txt

   HTTP servers from other ioquake3 servers can make use of the HTTP_REFERER that ioquake3 sets which is "ioQ3://{SERVER_IP}:{SERVER_PORT}".
 For, example, Apache's mod_rewrite can restrict access based on HTTP_REFERER.

+  On a sidenote, downloading via UDP has been improved and yields higher data rates now.
+You can configure the maximum bandwidth for UDP downloads via the cvar sv_dlRate.
+Due to system-specific limits the download rate is capped at about 1 Mbyte/s per client, so curl downloading may still be faster.

 Using HTTP/FTP Download Support (Client)
   Simply setting cl_allowDownload to 1 will enable HTTP/FTP downloads